skyvers/skyve-dev-guide/README.md

 - iReport report designer - <http://jasperforge.org/projects/ireport>
 - Eve lightweight JVM for mobile platforms- <http://www.ewesoft.com>

-Because Skyve is open-source, developers are at liberty to create ustomised versions of the platform to integrate deeply with other 3rd party packages or custom architectural elements.
+Because Skyve is open-source, developers are at liberty to create customised versions of the platform to integrate deeply with other 3rd party packages or custom architectural elements.

 **[⬆ back to top](#contents)**